Worried migraines will ruin your vacation? You’re not alone.

 Even if you’re not stressed, you might get a migraine on vacation if you encounter your triggers or go through a sudden change in lifestyle.
 Dr. Bain notes that all of these common vacation occurrences could be an issue for you if you have migraines:

 Air travel in itself can be a migraine trigger for some, as well.
 Fortunately, over-the-counter naproxen could help, if you know to plan ahead.
-Migraine expert and Cove medical advisor, Dr. Sara Crystal, recommends “patients take a long-acting anti-inflammatory prior to the flight.”
+Migraine expert and Cove Medical Director Dr. Sara Crystal recommends “patients take a long-acting anti-inflammatory prior to the flight.”

 Potentially.
 So, you may want to opt for more “migraine-friendly” locales.